Gastrulation: Cell internalization

-In order for the cells to move from the epithelium of the epiblast through the primitive streak to form a new layer, the cells must undergo an epithelial to mesenchymal transition (EMT) to lose their epithelial characteristics, such as cell-cell adhesion.
+In order for the cells to move from the epithelium of the epiblast through the primitive streak to form a new layer, the cells must undergo an epithelial to mesenchymal transition (EMT) to lose their epithelial characteristics, such as cell–cell adhesion.
 FGF signaling is necessary for proper EMT.
 FGFR1 is needed for the up regulation of SNAI1, which down regulates E-cadherin, causing a loss of cell adhesion.
 Following the EMT, the cells ingress through the primitive streak and spread out to form a new layer of cells or join existing layers.
 FGF8 is implicated in the process of this dispersal from the primitive streak.

-Cell signaling

-There are certain signals that play a role in determination and formation of the three germ layers, such as FGF, RA, and Wnt.
-In mammals such as mice, RA signaling can play a role in lung formation.
-If there isn't enough RA, there will be an error in the lung production.
-RA also regulates the respiratory competence in this mouse model.

 Cell signaling driving gastrulation

 During gastrulation, the cells are differentiated into the ectoderm or mesendoderm, which then separates into the mesoderm and endoderm.
 The endoderm and mesoderm form due to the nodal signaling.
 Nodal signaling uses ligands that are part of TGFβ family.
 These ligands will signal transmembrane serine/threonine kinase receptors, and this will then phosphorylate Smad2 and Smad3.
 This protein will then attach itself to Smad4 and relocate to the nucleus where the mesendoderm genes will begin to be transcribed.
 The Wnt pathway along with β-catenin plays a key role in nodal signaling and endoderm formation.
 Fibroblast growth factors (FGF), canonical Wnt pathway, bone morphogenetic protein (BMP), and retinoic acid (RA) are all important in the formation and development of the endoderm.
 FGF are important in producing the homeobox gene which regulates early anatomical development.
 BMP signaling plays a role in the liver and promotes hepatic fate.
 RA signaling also induce homeobox genes such as Hoxb1 and Hoxa5.
-In mice, if there is a lack in RA signaling the mouse won't develop lungs.
+In mice, if there is a lack in RA signaling the mouse will not develop lungs.
 RA signaling also has multiple uses in organ formation of the pharyngeal arches, the foregut, and hindgut.